The Four Things To Know To Keep Your Relationship Alive

 It will be as good as it will get, and if you both have fun while letting go of the little things that don’t matter, your spark, sex, and love will continue to grow for years.

-Thanks for reading; I hope you leave this article with one thing: you’ll commit to keeping your relationship healthy, alive, and filled with intimacy and passion.
+Thanks for reading; I hope you leave this article with one thing: you want to keep your relationship healthy, alive, and filled with intimacy and passion.

-Remember, your relationship is a living, breathing entity that requires watering; if you neglect it, it’ll wither away, and you’ll wonder what the heck happened to the thing you thought was unbreakable.
-Don’t take your partner for granted; look to their positives, and tell them what makes you blush.
+Remember, your relationship is a living, breathing entity that requires watering; if you neglect it, it'll be away, and you know what the heck happened to the thing you thought was unbreakable.
+Don't take your partner for granted; look to their positives, and tell them what makes you blush.
 Feel like a kid again in your relationship and love every minute.

-I'd love to hear from you by a comment or an email.
+I'd like to hear from you by a comment.

 -Shannon Marie